 EN.10/TAPER is led by Principal Investigators Professor Alison Brand AM (Australian Study Chair), and Kathy Han and Jessica McAlpine (CCTG Co-Chairs).

-A total of 10 sites are planned for Australia, some will collaborate to enrol and provide deescalated treatment, while others will operate as standalone sites.
-Internationally, 23 sites are in the pipeline, with nine already active – eight in Canada and one in The Netherlands.
+A total of 10 sites are planned for Australia and 2-3 in New Zealand.
+Some will collaborate to enroll and provide deescalated treatment, while others will operate as standalone sites.
+Internationally, 31 sites are already open – 13 in Canada, five in The Netherlands, three in the USA and one in Italy.

 EN.10/TAPER Principal Investigator